clodman84/website/content/posts/mytinyrenderer.md

 }
 ```

-This is extremely straightforward so I am not gonna bother explaining whats going on in detail, it just connects the line and draws them using the [[Bresenham’s Line Drawing Algorithm]]
+This is extremely straightforward so I am not gonna bother explaining whats going on in detail, it just connects the line and draws them using Bresenham’s Line Drawing Algorithm.

 Suzanne is upside down, but that is because while .obj uses coordinates that are the right way up, the coordinate system of displays is upside down.

-Moreover, since we are completely ignoring the z value of the vector we are effectively looking at a shadow of Suzanne ([[orthographic projection]]) that is cast from a light source at infinity.
+Moreover, since we are completely ignoring the z value of the vector we are effectively looking at a shadow of Suzanne orthographic projection that is cast from a light source at infinity.

-Moreover the image looks funky as hell, there are clearly too many lines and we are rendering too much of the scene, we can make this better by discarding the faces that are pointing away from the camera.
+The image looks funky as hell, there are clearly too many lines and we are rendering too much of the scene, we can make this better by discarding the faces that are pointing away from the camera.

 ssloy/tinyrenderer uses z-buffers in the next few lessons, but I am not there yet and I want to use simple normal vector based culling right now and look at Suzanne in all her glory.